KordingLab/nerds/README.md

 `git clone https://github.com/KordingLab/nerds`

-After that, hover to the folder and run `setup_nerds.m` code in order to include path and setup SPGL1 package (don't worry if you cannot compile `mex` in SPGL1).
-Note that, in `setup_nerds` file, we included path in nerds folder and run setup file from SPGL1 package.
+Also install `SPGL1`, run `spgsetup.m`, and then add to MATLAB path.
+After that, hover to the folder and run `setup_nerds.m` code in order to include path.

 Usage
 ---------